 The Spirit of Manchester Awards is a celebration of voluntary and community action in Manchester organised by Macc as the support organisation for the 3000+ groups in the city.
 So it works in a way which is shaped by Macc's values: being supportive, being collaborative and being influential.

 For a start, none of the award decisions are made by Macc.
 We host the party, but we don't decide what happens.

 - During the spring Macc puts out an open call for nominations in categories which are about the things we believe make the voluntary sector brilliant: volunteers, campaigning, partnerships, innovation, etc.

 - We invite a panel of judges to shortlist 3 finalists in each category

-- Our Community Reporters programme volunteers make a short film (about 1½ - 2 mins) about each finalist.
-You can watch the 2014 films on MyManchester - the Community Reporter website for Manchester.
+- We provide training to shortlised organisations on how to make a short film (about 1 minute) about each finalist.
 Of course, this means that all the finalists also get a film which they can use to promote their work in future

 - Macc gets to work on finding supporters to provide directly or indirectly things like the venue, the food, the awards, items for auction and raffle prizes